Updated on 2025-08-27 GMT+08:00

 3. Click Yes.

-• Ensure that the storage volumes to be deleted are not used by other workloads.
-If these volumes are imported or have snapshots, you can only unbind them.
+Ensure that the storage volumes to be deleted are not used by other workloads.
+If these volumes are imported or have snapshots, you can only unbind the volumes from the workloads.

-This section uses Deployments as an example to illustrate how to view events of a workload.
+A Deployment is used as an example to describe how to view events of a workload.
 To view the event of a job or CronJob, click View Event in the Operation column of the target workload.

-1. Log in to the CCE console and click the cluster name to access the cluster console.
-In the navigation pane on the left, choose Workloads.
+1. Log in to the CCE console, click the name of the target cluster, and then choose Workloads in the navigation pane.

 2. On the Deployments tab, click the target workload.
 In the Pods tab, click the View Events to view the event name, event type, number of occurrences, Kubernetes event, first occurrence time, and last occurrence time.